esfiddle/site/docs/REPORTBUG.md

      you might want to write _Test case bug in 'Radio Buttons' Challenge_.

 3. In the body, **provide a link** to the page on which you encountered this issue.
 4. Describe the problem and provide steps so that a developer can try to replicate the issue.
-Include your operating system and browser version.
+Include your browser version.
-   - When referencing other issues or pull requests, simply write #issue/pr-number.
+   - When referencing other issues or pull requests, simply write #issue or #pr-number.
 5. **Take a screenshot** of the issue and include it in the post if possible.
 6. Click **Submit New Issue** and you are done!
 You will be automatically subscribed to notifications for any updates or future comments.